zunzoa/brutal-grounds-auto-dedicated-server/README.md

 tmux
 ```

 And then run the `~/start-bg.sh` inside of the newly opened terminal.
 To exit `tmux` terminal press `CTRL-a` and then `d` to detach the session.
 You can then safely close the SSH connection, your Brutal Grounds server will continue running.
-For how to use `tmux` refer to online tutorials, keep in mind that by default the main control key is already re-mapped from CTRL-b to CTRL-a.
+For how to use `tmux` refer to online tutorials, keep in mind that by default the main control key is already re-mapped from `CTRL-b` to `CTRL-a`.
 Check the `tmux.conf` file for more details and edit as needed.

 ## The future?